UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

 **Mark:** I think it's 104 weeks, and we're in week 30.

 It hasn't even been a year.
 We'll say 30 something.
 Off the top of our head is what week we're in out of like 100-104.
-I don't think there's any incentive for using XYZ as a currency.
-We just wanted to make it an option because it's our token.
-Does anybody have any other questions?
-I think we have gotten to the end of our list.

 ### **Quesiton:**